ClementPhan/komodo/README.md

 ### Set up 1Password CLI

-1. Get your secret token for a service account with access to the **Docker Secrets** vault.
+1. Get your secret token for a service account with access to the **docker** vault.
 If you are part of the family vault, it is contained in the item named :
 **Service Account Auth Token: docker-home**.